jay3sh/mepage/_posts/2008-12-06-paul-graham-nails-it-again.md

 layout: post
 title: "Paul Graham nails it again!"
 ---
-"Paul Graham nails it again!"
+Paul Graham nails it again!
 ===
 Paul Graham published a new essay today "Could VC be a Casualty of the Recession?"
 It is one of those awesome ones.
 The best part of the essay is this: